Deterministic Communication in Radio Networks: Small universal radio synchronizers: Proof of Theorem

-This result allows us to `shift' the activation times, and analyze a core independently of the many activation schedules from which it could be derived.
+We note that if $S$ hits a core $C_{X,\omega}$ within $g(|C_{X,\omega}|)$ columns under $\psi$, then it hits the set $X$ within $g(|X|)$ columns under $\omega$.This result allows us to `shift' the activation times, and analyze a core independently of the many activation schedules from which it could be derived.
 We now need only prove that our candidate synchronizer hits all possible cores, since this will imply that it hits all subsets of $[n]$ under all activation schedules.

 We make one further definition which will simplify our analysis: